Hawks vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Additional Hawks Insights & Trends

-- Atlanta has a 4-6 record against the spread while going 5-5 overall in its past 10 games.
+- Atlanta is 3-7 against the spread and 5-5 overall in its past 10 contests.

-- In their past 10 contests, the Hawks have gone over the total seven times.
+- Six of the Hawks' past 10 outings have hit the over.

-- The Hawks score an average of 118.4 points per game, seven more points than the 111.4 the Celtics give up.
+- The Hawks' 118.4 points per game are seven more points than the 111.4 the Celtics give up to opponents.

 - Atlanta has put together a 33-29 ATS record and a 39-23 overall record in games it scores more than 111.4 points.